knishant/dsql/README.md

 Instead of creating dynamic sql by conditional string concatenation, one can add conditional template sections in the query.

+### Sample

-Here is an example of quering for students given the part of student name and / or part of her department name.
+Here is an example of querying for students given the part of student name and / or part of her department name.

 ```java